ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-k8s-upgrade-template.md

 ## Issue 1:
 ### Planning upgrade to EKS <upgrade-version>

-Go through the release notes of EKS <upgrade-version> and create a plan to upgrade our clusters
+Go through the EKS and Kubernetes release notes for version <upgrade-version> and create a plan to upgrade our clusters

 Things to consider: